 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Steamed rice is a staple food for almost any Japanese meal and is considered the primary source of food in Japan.
 In fact, the Japanese term for rice, gohan, is often also used to refer to a meal or dinner.
 No Japanese meal is complete without it.

-Japanese rice is always short grain and usually polished white rice (hakumai) as opposed to the less attractive unpolished brown rice (gemmai).
-Names to look out for when purchasing rice for gohan are Japanese rice, sushi rice, calrose rice, short-grain rice, or Japonica.
-Do not get confused with Jasponica, which is a blend of fragrant Thai jasmine rice.
+Japanese rice is always short grain and usually polished white rice (hakumai) as opposed to the less attractive unpolished brown rice (genmai).
+Names to look out for when purchasing rice for gohan are Japanese rice, sushi rice, Calrose rice, short-grain rice, or Japonica (not be confused with Jasponica, which is a blend of fragrant Thai jasmine rice).

 Gather the ingredients.

 Put the rice in a large bowl and wash it with cold water.
 Repeat washing until the water becomes almost clear.

 Drain the rice in a colander and set aside for 30 minutes.

 Cook the rice using either a rice cooker or in a pot on the stove.

 If using a rice cooker, place the rice in the cooker and add the water.
 Let the rice soak in the water for at least 30 minutes to an hour.
 An hour is ideal.

 When done, stop the heat and let the cooker steam for about 15 minutes before opening the lid.